 The Women’s Leadership Program

-The Women's Leadership Program, designed for and staffed by women, brings together the powerful assessment and feedback tools found in other Center programs, coupled with research-based content that centers on issues and perceptions unique to individual interests.
+The Women's Leadership Program out of the Center for Creative Leadership is designed for and staffed by women, brings together the powerful assessment and feedback tools found in other Center programs, coupled with research-based content that centers on issues and perceptions unique to individual interests.

 Simmons School of Management Leadership Conference for Women